-Barry Saywitz is president of The Saywitz Company, a national commercial real estate brokerage, property management and investment company headquartered in Newport Beach.
-Visit saywitz.com.
+Barry Saywitz is President of The Saywitz Company, a national commercial real estate brokerage, property management and investment company, which owns and manages over 75 properties throughout Orange County including Newport Beach.
+The company is headquartered in Newport Beach.
+For more information, please visit www.saywitz.com.